ahlisbon/diacriticsAndNengo/README.md

 - Quckly type a breve (ŏ) for romanizing Korean in [McCune–Reischauer](https://en.wikipedia.org/wiki/McCune%E2%80%93Reischauer) romanization.
   - Including the ₩ symbol.
 - Simplifies switching the Input Method Editor (IME) between English and typing in Japanese to only using the Caps Lock key.
-- Quick Western⇔Nengō conversion from 1868 onward.
+- Quick Western ⇄ Nengō conversion from 1868 onward.

 # Getting Started

 ## Prerequisites
 - for PCs only.

 ## Installing
 1. Download the "marconsAndNengo.ahk" file from the GitHub project home page.
 2. Double click the "macronAndNengo.ahk" file after you've downloaded the file.